rduvoisin/rduvoisin.github.io-src/content/givemesomecredit.rst

 :slug: Scikit-ml
 :authors: Rebeccah Duvoisin
 :summary: Classification with Scikit-Learn
 :headline: Predicting delinquency on loans repayment
 :header_cover: images/ROC_by_classifier_dark.png

-`See post on OOP tips for data preparation <{filename}/oopml.rst>`_
+`See post on OOP tips for data preparation <{filename}/oopml.rst>`_ for machine learning projects.

 This open-source ML project is to predict serious delinquency of credit borrowers.

 One strategy is to build a master loop through scikit's library to learn the "best" model.
-For new practitioners, **this angle has some serious pedagogical drawbacks**, but it is easily implemented.
+For new practitioners, **this angle suffers some serious pedagogical trade-offs**, but it *is* easily implemented.
 Here's the gist of the model selection loop to get you familiar with the objective here.
 I've called it the ``splitter`` function because it splits the training set into cross-validation sets with each iteration of a model.

 .. code-include:: ../../cappml/pa3/rayidsplitter.py
     :lexer: python